DonutsNL/ticketfilter/README.md

 ## Uncertainties and possible issues
 1. This plugin has not been tested with recurring tickets (that contain the matchstring) and will prob break the recurring ticket creation proces.
-2. The current version of the plugin does require you to manually alter a provided PHP file, if it breaks redownload the plugin and start over.

 ## Roadmap
 1. WIP : Add configuration page